+- 1. Qualifications

+- The site program administrator must:

 - a.
 Have a bachelor's degree.

 - b.
 Hold the same level certification required of a program director.

 - c.
 Have at least one year of experience in medical laboratory science education to include knowledge of:

 - i. education methods

 - ii. program assessment and administration

 - iii. certification/licensure procedures

+- 2. Responsibilities

 - a.
 Coordinating teaching and clinical/applied learning experiential education. - b.
 Evaluating program effectiveness. - c.
 Maintaining appropriate communications with the program director.
+C. Faculty/Instructors